ahmedalatawi/react-event-scheduler/README.md

 - Search & pagination
 - Make events as private (only visible to creators)
 - Session expiry warning (displayed when being idle for 3 minutes after logging in)
-- Share events with family & friends on Facebook and Twitter
+- Share events with family & friends on Facebook and X

 ### Coming soon